marifdemirtas/pfp-ebooks/_sources/activity-writing.rst

 On this page, you will complete a series of activities to write the following scraping code:

-Get all the menu items from the `Bursley hall web page <https://dining.umich.edu/menus-locations/dining-halls/bursley/>`_ and print them.
+**Get all the menu items from the Bursley hall web page and print them.**

+Here is the link to the `Bursley hall web page <https://dining.umich.edu/menus-locations/dining-halls/bursley/>`_.

 Here are a few images that show you how the Bursley hall web page works: